ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 #### Event Groups

-With Django Channels (TODO: send link to how Django Channels are used in our project and with Redis) one may want to associate certain actions with certain group of users.
+With Django Channels (🛠️👷🏻‍♂️TODO: send link to how Django Channels are used in our project and with Redis) one may want to associate certain actions with certain group of users.
 For example, when one use messages to another, it's undesirable to broadcast this event to every single user.
 Only those two users should receive relevant messages.
 Once user is authenticated, they are subscribed to several channel groups that define the scope of events it will receive:

 - `user_{id}`: user-scoped events such as notifications, game invitations or friend updates.
 This is a personal group that contains only one specific user.